-My dad financially walked alongside my aging aunt (who passed away four years ago), and we have talked about what went well in that relationship or what they want to do differently.
+My dad financially walked alongside my aging aunt (who passed away a few years ago), and we have talked about what went well in that relationship or what they want to do differently.

 After some time of building trust, you will be seen as an advocate.
 They need to make their own decisions.
-Our job is to help unpack the reasonable choices.
+Your job is to help unpack the reasonable choices.

 We all want autonomy – the freedom to direct our own destiny.
-The key lies in recognizing that as our parents age, their autonomous world becomes smaller, and the more we can help them find things that are still within their control, the better they will feel.
+The key lies in recognizing that as our parents age, their autonomous world becomes smaller.
+So the more we can help them find things that are still within their control, the better they will feel.